-- (a) the material contracts referred to above;

-- (b) the Deed of the Fund; and

-- (c) the UCITS Regulations.
+- (a) the material contracts referred to above; - (b) the Memorandum and Articles of Association of the Company; and - (c) the UCITS Regulations.

-Copies of the Prospectus and Deed and of any audited annual accounts and half-yearly accounts may be obtained from the Administrator free of charge or may be inspected at the registered office of the Administrator during normal business hours on any Business Day.
+Copies of the Prospectus, Memorandum and Articles of Association and of any audited annual accounts and half-yearly accounts may be obtained from the Administrator free of charge or may be inspected at the registered office of the Administrator during normal business hours on any Business Day.

-The Manager will, on request provide supplementary information to Unitholders relating to the risk management methods employed including the quantitative limits that are applied and any recent developments in the risk and yield characteristics of the main categories of investments.
+The Manager will, on request provide supplementary information to Shareholders relating to the risk management methods employed including the quantitative limits that are applied and any recent developments in the risk and yield characteristics of the main categories of investments.